 Parents: Border Collie x Labrador mix

 We recommend these dogs for only the most active owners.
-They get bored easily without near-constant stimulation.
+They get bored easily without stimulation.
 And if you have kids, socializing will be even more important in the early stages.
 At the least, they’re very friendly dogs.

 RECOMMENDED: 27 Best Border Collie Mixes